 20 minutes before the procedure, a local anesthetic is applied to the area with the formation – it helps to avoid discomfort.

 Then the direct impact of radio waves begins.
 When removing formations on the hands or feet, at the discretion of the doctor, an additional procedure may be required – curettage (tissue scraping).
 It allows you to make sure that the nevus is completely removed.

 The skin recovers quickly – within a week after the procedure.

 - the epidermis surrounding the skin remains intact;

 The radio wave method is suitable for removing moles in the following areas:

-- cleavage, chest, armpits,
+- neckline, chest, armpits,

-- hands (including palms).
+- hands (especially palms).